Customer First, Quality First

 We aim to quickly resolve the issues we face, and to be a "trusted and chosen supplier," as well as a "provider of quality that exceeds customers’ expectations," and a "system supplier that manages the entire interior space."

-In order to achieve our target, we have established five policies linked to our materiality to improve the quality of our operations and products.
+In order to achieve our target, we have established three policies linked to our materiality to improve the quality of our processes and products.

 2025 Quality Roadmap